 The most persistant sound which reverberates through man’s history is the beating of war drums

-The head of Air Section, Bletchley Park,
+As the head of Air Section, Bletchley Park –

-A Jew call’d Jim Rose, phon’d the ministry,
+A Jew call’d Jim Rose – phon’d the ministry,

-His role was in murd’rous copartnerie;
+Was his role in murd’rous copartnerie;

 Now used to justify

-No threat to anyone,
+Not a threat to anyone,

-Please don’t bomb her into rubble
+Please don’t bomb rococo rubble

 As with poor Beethoven’s Bonn!”

-Bomber Harris bursts his bubble,
+Bomber Harris burst his bubble,

 “Man, nothing can be done –

-& stood up at the bar,
+Then stood up at the bar,

 “How lucky we all are!”